lihn078/DAY2-ASSIGNMENT/README.md

   se-day-2-git-and-github

 Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Version control is a system that tracks changes to files over time, allowing developers to revert previous versions if needed.
+It helps in maintaining project integrity by preventing data loss and ensuring that multiple contributors can work on a project without overwriting each others work.
+Github is a widely used platform that hosts Git repositories, providing features like collaboration tools, issue tracking, and cloud-based storage. its popularity comes from is ease use, integration with other tools, and ability to facilitate teamwork on open-source and private projects.
+By maintaining a complete history of changes, version control ensures that code is traceable and auditable.
+This helps in debugging, accountability, and enforcing coding standards within a project.

 Describe the process of setting up a new repository on GitHub.
 What are the key steps, and what are some of the important decisions you must make during this process?
+To set up a new repository on Github, you need to log in, click on "New Repository," and provide details such as the repository with a README file, a license, and a .gitignore file based on your projects needs.
+One of the key decisions is whether to make the repository public or private, depending on whether you want it accessible to others.
+Additionally, selecting an appropriate license is important if you plan to share your project while defining usage rights.

 Discuss the importance of the README file in a GitHub repository.
 What should be included in a well-written README, and how does it contribute to effective collaboration?